PeterCamilleri/CX16/quirks/process.md

 Due to the large range of current values that need to be represented, the chart uses a logarithmic scale for the current.
-You can see how the vertical axis labels increase by a factor of ten each time.
-This shows how the old school 6502 uses a lot more current that the newer W65C02.
+You can see how the vertical axis labels increase by a factor of ten with each step.
+This really shows how the old school 6502 uses a lot more current that the newer W65C02.